mnoby/Selenium-CSharp/README.md

 3. Visit selenium grid [Dashboard](http://localhost:4444/).
 The Nodes should be appear too.
 4. Run The Tests from Visual Studio 2022

-##  How to Integrate Dockerize Selenium Grid C# with Jenkins
+##  How to Integrate Dockerize Selenium Grid C# with Local Jenkins
 1. Open `Command Prompt` and move the directory to jenkins insttallation((by default) `C:\Program Files\Jenkins` ).
 Then execute this command:
 ```bash
 java -jar Jenkins.war